adaptyteam/AdaptySDK-iOS/README.md

 ## Examples of Adapty-Demo apps

-This is a based demo applications for Adapty.
+This is a demo applications for Adapty.
 Before running the app, you will need to configure the project.

 ### 1. [UIKit](https://github.com/adaptyteam/AdaptySDK-iOS/tree/master/Example/UIKit)
 ### 2. [SwiftUI](https://github.com/adaptyteam/AdaptySDK-iOS/tree/master/Example/SwiftUI)